tanguyantoine/react-native-music-control/README.md

 # Important Notes

 - Android only supports the intervals 5, 10, & 30, while iOS supports any number
+- Make sure when you call `MusicControl.resetNowPlaying()` and  `MusicControl.stopControl()` you must have controls enabled otherwise it will create issues
+- You can also use `Command` constants in `enableControl`
 - The interval value only changes what number displays in the UI, the actual logic to skip forward or backward by a given amount must be implemented in the appropriate callbacks
 - Android 10+ does support the seek bar in the notification, but only when meeting specific requirements: setNowPlaying() must be called with a duration value before enabling any controls
 - When using [react-native-sound](https://github.com/zmxv/react-native-sound) for audio playback, make sure that on iOS `mixWithOthers` is set to `false` in [`Sound.setCategory(value, mixWithOthers)`](https://github.com/zmxv/react-native-sound#soundsetcategoryvalue-mixwithothers-ios-only).
 MusicControl will not work on a real device when this is set to `true`.